 #2 – The Quest of the Sparrows by Kartik Sharma

-The most underrated spiritual fiction book in this reading list!
-But I see a bright future for it. 🙂
+The most underrated spiritual fiction book on this reading list!
+But I see a bright future for it.

 What happens if someone is given the responsibility of a guru, but they’re not ready?
-The Quest of the Sparrows was such a delight to read, for the relatable way in which an average person is dragged into the spiritual journey through a twist of fate.
+The Quest of the Sparrows was such a delight to read.
+It’s written in a relatable way in which an average person is dragged into the spiritual journey through a twist of fate.

 The character development is primarily what made this gem so relevant for us spiritual aspirants, as we too learn to let go of our many vices as we progress.